Assettoo/Assetto-MainDEV/README.md

  4)Connect your Web3 Wallet with application <Strong>(METAMASK,WALLETCONNECT OPTIONS)-->Connect to your NERVOUS NETWORK WALLET.</Strong>

- 5)Now you can <Strong>UPLOAD,RETRIEVE,CREATE,STORE etc any imp Document/File/Image etc on the <Strong>NERVOUS NETWORK BLOCKCHAIN with a HASH KEY</Strong>
+ 5)Now you can <Strong>UPLOAD,RETRIEVE,CREATE,STORE etc any imp Document/File/Image etc on the <Strong>NERVOUS NETWORK BLOCKCHAIN</Strong> with a HASH     KEY.

  6)Now after succesful transaction with a negligible fee you can use this <Strong>HASH KEY</Strong> in the form of a RECEIPT certificate for future use.